 - 1/4 tsp chili powder

-Mix everything but the avocado together.
+- mix everything but the avocado together.
 Then chill for an hour or so to let the flavors mingle.
-Pack into 1/4 cup measuring cup tightly and then pop it out on the plate with sliced avocado like you’re a top chef.
+Pack into 1/4 cup measuring cup or a frame with a cute cookie cutter and then pop it out on the plate with avocado (a more nicely sliced avocado than mine) like you're a top chef.